Dr Christiana HJI Panayi, BA BCL PhD

 Christiana is a senior lecturer in Tax Law at Queen Mary University of London.
 She teaches on the EU Tax Law, International Tax Law, Taxation Principles and Concepts and UK Business Taxation courses of the LLM Programme.
 Christiana is also a researcher at the Institute for Fiscal Studies and an external examiner for the University of Dundee and University College Dublin.
 Since 2012, she is a visiting professor at Sorbonne University (Ecole de droit de la Sorbonne, Université Paris 1).

 Christiana has published extensively in the area of EU and International Tax Law including on the European Financial Transaction Tax.
-Recently, her book entitled European Union Corporate Tax Law was published by Cambridge University Press.
+Her book entitled European Union Corporate Tax Law was published by Cambridge University Press in 2013.
 This is the first book to be published in the area.
-She is currently working on her fourth book, entitled Advanced Issues in International and European Tax Law.
+She is finalising her fourth book, entitled Advanced Issues in International and European Tax Law.

 Christiana studied at Oxford University for the BA in Jurisprudence and for the BCL.
 She also has a PhD from the London School of Economics.
 She is a solicitor of England & Wales and an advocate of the Cyprus Supreme Court.
 Before joining Queen Mary, Christiana worked for Allen & Overy LLP.
 Christiana is also a member of the Law Society of England & Wales, and the Cyprus Bar Association.